HGTV’s Nicole Curtis Gets Candid About ‘Rehab Addict’ Return, Drama With Her Ex & Personal Struggles

 HGTV

-They say good things come to those who wait, and that’s about to pay off for fans of Nicole Curtis who is back on HGTV for Rehab Addict.
+They say good things come to those who wait, and that’s about to pay off for fans of Nicole Curtis, who is back on HGTV for Rehab Addict.
 The popular renovation show initially ran for eight seasons through 2018.
-Since then the popular personality gave network viewers two spinoffs in recent years.
+Since then, the popular personality has given network viewers two spinoffs.

-Now, Curtis is back with Rehab Addict Season 9, which premieres on HGTV on June 24.
-The next installment sees the mother of two (her kids are 27-year-old Ethan and 10-year-old Harper) split time between her hometown of Detroit and Wyoming where she’ll take on two historic homes that need some major DIY TLC.
+Now, Curtis returns with Rehab Addict Season 9, which premieres on HGTV on June 24.
+The next installment sees the mother of two (her kids are 27-year-old Ethan and 10-year-old Harper) split time between her hometown of Detroit and Wyoming, where she’ll take on two historic homes that need some major DIY TLC.
 For Curtis, restoring these older properties has been a calling.
 These two specific places put that passion to the test.
-She bought the 1890s house in Wyoming online without even stepping foot in it beforehand, which brought its challenges.
+She bought the 1890s house in Wyoming online without even setting foot in it beforehand, which brought its challenges.
 The Detroit home proved to be one of the dirtiest ever.

-Just honing in on that.
-The fact that I’m real.
+It was the fact that I’m real.
 I make mistakes.
 I really just have this opinion about everything.
 Old houses is my thing.
+I want to keep it standing and I want to educate you.
 I’m not showing anyone how to refinish a clawfoot tub these days.
 There are 110 episodes of that.
-If you need to know, go back.
-Season 1, 2, 3, 4.
+If you need to know, go back to Seasons 1, 2, 3 and 4.
 I’m going to gloss over that these days and show you something different.
-It’s just getting back to that thing where we’re getting to this economy again where people have excess cash and gutting their old homes and making these trendy kitchens they are not going to want in nine years, nine minutes sometimes.
+It’s just getting back to that thing, because we’re in this economy again, where people have excess cash, and they are gutting their old homes and making these trendy kitchens that they are not going to want in nine years or nine minutes sometimes.
 Really just honing in on that.
 Give the old house a chance.
 I promise you’ll love it.
 If not, move to a new loft and sell it.

 Nicole Curtis